Langevin dynamics of lattice Yang-Mills-Higgs and applications: Functional inequalities and exponential ergodicity

 \section{Functional inequalities and exponential ergodicity}

 In this section we investigate the long time behavior of the Markov dynamics constructed in Section~\ref{sec:YMHSDEs}.
-Given that $\Phi_x$ may take values in an unbounded space, constructing a coupling for the Markov process, as done in \cite[Section 5]{SZZ22}, poses a considerable challenge.
-Our primary approach involves utilizing functional inequalities, i.e. log-Sobolev and Poincar\'e inequalities.
+Our primary approach is to utilize functional inequalities, i.e. the log-Sobolev and the Poincar\'e inequalities.